What is a Capo?

 A capo (short for capotasto) is a small device that locks across the neck of a stringed instrument to raise the pitch instantly without the need to manually tune the instrument keys.
 They’re most commonly found on guitars and banjos.
 A capo raises the pitch one half-step, also known as a semitone, at each successive fret when it is placed as close to the fret as possible.
 Jose Patino Gonzalez (1829-1902) of Spain, a Flamenco guitarist, invented it.

 A capo can be a very useful instrument.
-Let’s say a guitarist performs a song in the key of C, but is getting together with a friend who performs the same song in the key of D. A capo on the second fret, rather than transposing the song from C to D, raises the guitar’s pitch a whole step.
+Let’s say a guitarist performs a song in the key of C, but is getting together with a friend who performs the same song in the key of D. A capo on the second fret, rather than transposing the song from C to D, raises the guitar’s pitch by a whole step.
 In standard tuning, playing a C chord will now be the same as playing a D chord.
 The two friends can perform the song together, each using chords that they are familiar with.

-It’s also common to learn a song a favorite recording artist that is outside of your vocal range.
+It’s also common to learn a song by a favorite recording artist that is outside of your vocal range.
 A capo allows the guitarist to change the song’s key while keeping the chording and fingerwork the same as the original.

 A musician may choose to use a capo on four strings while leaving the bass strings open in some cases.
 This is a simple method for achieving custom tuning for specific songs.
-This tool could also be used a musician to write a song in a flat or sharp key while maintaining the more familiar and comfortable chording of a major key.
+This tool could also be used by a musician to write a song in a flat or sharp key while maintaining the more familiar and comfortable chording of a major key.

 In the same way that a barred chord sounds different from its corresponding open chord, capoed chords have a slightly different quality than their uncapoed counterparts.
 The further up the neck a capo is placed on an acoustic steel-stringed guitar, the more mandolin-like the effect.
 When played against an open guitar, the distinct sound it produces can be a pleasant contrast that adds something extra to a song.
 In many of their songs, acoustic bands like the Indigo Girls make extensive use of this technique.